Step 1: Eligibility

 You might need also to complete a Memorandum of Understanding (MOU).
 An MOU details the organisation(s) responsible for complying with each clause in the Large Ports Standard.

 You will not need to submit an MOU with your application form, if you are the sole applicant.
 However, where your application is supported by co-applicants, they will need to complete and sign the MOU.
-More information about the MOU is provided on page 8 of the RFPS Standard for Large Ports available at the bottom of the Large Ports Standard page.
+More information about the MOU is provided on page 8 of the RFPS Standard for Large Ports available from the 'Donwloads' section of the Large Ports Standard page.

 Step 4 - Acoura will undertake an off-site pre assessment based on the information provide in your application.
 The more information you provide with your application form, the better.
 The auditor uses the pre-assessment stage to reduce the amount of time to be spent on the on-site audit, thus reducing your costs.
 It also helps the auditor understand the port before the on-site audit, ensuring the audit will go more smoothly.